 Scotland's Strategy of Guerrilla Warfare c.1308

-Along with William Wallace he is Scotland's national hero.
+This was Bruce's inspiration for his continued efforts to establish an independent Scotland, and along with William Wallace he is Scotland's national hero.

 magnificence outside Marischal College Aberdeen.
 It is there to recognise the debt owed to Robert the Bruce as a